tauloznyangie-dotcom/homelab-vlan-segmentation/README.md

 ### homelab-vlan-segmentation
-VLAN segmentation lab using pfSense and VMware to simulate enterprise network security and traffic isolation
+VLAN segmentation lab using pfSense and VMware to simulate enterprise network security and traffic isolation.
+Simulated enterprise network using VLAN segmentation and firewall rules to prevent lateral movement and improve security.

 ### Overview
 This project demonstrates how to design and implement VLAN-based network segmentation using pfSense and VMware.